rammpeter/panorama/README.md

 ========

 Web-tool for monitoring performance issues of Oracle databases.
-Provides easy access to several internal information.
+Provides easy access to several internal information.<br>
 Aims to issues that are inadequately analyzed and presented by other existing tools such as Enterprise Manager.

 RubyOnRails-Application: